Mixing in Heterogeneous Media Across Spatial and Temporal Scales: From Local Non-Equilibrium to Anomalous Chemical Transport and Dynamic Uncertainty

 - Mixing may be described as a process that homogenizes a heterogeneous distribution, blends different waters, decreases maximum concentrations and reduces the entropy of a concentration distribution.
 In heterogeneous media, mixing is driven by flow heterogeneity (see Figure 1), which can be seen as analogous to stirring action.
 In general, it cannot be described by a constant dispersion coefficient.

 - Transport descriptions based on advection-dispersion mechanism require the existence of a well-mixed support volume, on which concentration is characterized by a unique value (physical equilibrium).
 Physical equilibrium is attained through mixing on time scales that depend on the local scale mass transfer mechanism and may be characterized through the competition of advection, diffusion and dispersion.
 Thus the mixing scale typically evolves in time and does not necessarily coincide with the relevant support scale, as illustrated in Figure 1.
-This gives rise to anomalous transport behaviors, which are characterized by history- dependent dynamics and multivaluedness of concentration at the support scale.
+This gives rise to anomalous transport behaviors that are characterized by history-dependent dynamics and multivaluedness of concentration at the support scale.

 The predictive modeling of mixing, transport and reaction requires identifying and quantifying the heterogeneity controls on the corresponding large scale processes with the aim of arriving at predictive process models that can be related to the (statistical) medium and flow characteristics.